GYG-be/gyg-be.github.io/src/chapter_2.md

-# Chapter 2: 100-Day Sprint To Build A Platform-Architecture-as-a-Service
+# Chapter 2: 100-Day Sprint To Build A GyG-Platform-as-a-Service (GPaaS)

 ### Building the Symbiotic Stack: Strategic Technology Roadmap for AI-Powered Career Acceleration